-· Fail to file timely,
+- Fail to file timely,

-Fail to include all information required to be shown on Form W-2.
+- Fail to include all information required to be shown on Form W-2,

 - Include incorrect information on Form W-2,

 - File on paper forms when you are required to e-file,

 - Report an incorrect TIN,

 - Fail to report a TIN, or

 - Fail to file paper Forms W-2 that are machine readable.

 The amount of the penalty is based on when you file the correct Form W-2.
 Penalties are indexed for inflation.
-The penalty amounts shown below apply to filings due after December 31, 2023.
+The penalty amounts shown below apply to filings due after December 31, 2025.
 The penalty is:

-\$60 per Form W-2 if you correctly file within 30 days of the due date; the maximum penalty is \$630,500 per year (\$220,500 for small businesses, defined in Small businesses).

-\$120 per Form W-2 if you correctly file more than 30 days after the due date but by August 1; the maximum penalty is \$1,891,500 per year (\$630,500 for small businesses).

-\$310 per Form W-2 if you file after August 1, do not file corrections, or do not file required Forms W-2; the maximum penalty is \$3,783,000 per year (\$1,261,000 for small businesses).
+- \$60 per Form W-2 if you correctly file within 30 days after the due date; the maximum penalty is \$683,000 per year (\$239,000 for small businesses, defined in Small businesses). - \$130 per Form W-2 if you correctly file more than 30 days after the due date but by August 1; the maximum penalty is \$2,049,000 per year (\$683,000 for small businesses). - \$340 per Form W-2 if you file after August 1, do not file corrections, or do not file required Forms W-2; the maximum penalty is \$4,098,500 per year (\$1,366,000 for small businesses).

+businesses).

-If you do not file corrections and you do not meet any of the exceptions to the penalty, the penalty is CAUTION \$310 per information return.
-The maximum penalty is \$3,783,000 per year (\$1,261,000 for small businesses).
+If you do not file corrections and you do not meet any of the exceptions to the penalty, the penalty is \$340 per information return.
+The maximum penalty is \$4,098,500 per year (\$1,366,000 for small

 Exceptions to the penalty.
-The following are exceptions to the failure to file correct information returns penalty.
+The following are exceptions to the failure to file correct information returns

-1. The penalty will not apply to any failure that you can show was due to reasonable cause and not to willful neglect.
+- 1. The penalty will not apply to any failure that you can show was due to reasonable cause and not to willful neglect.
 In general, you must be able to show that your failure was due to an event beyond your control or due to significant mitigating factors.
-You must also be able to show that you acted in a responsible manner and took steps to avoid the failure.

-2. An inconsequential error or omission is not considered a failure to include correct information.
+You must also be able to show that you acted in a responsible manner and took steps to avoid the failure. - 2.
+An inconsequential error or omission is not considered a failure to include correct information.
 An inconsequential error or omission is an error that does not prevent or hinder the SSA/IRS from processing the Form W-2, from correlating the information required to be shown on the form with the information shown on the payee's tax return, or from otherwise putting the form to its intended use.
-Errors and omissions that are never inconsequential are those relating to:

-- A TIN,

-- A payee's surname, and

-- Any money amounts.

-3. De minimis rule for corrections.
-Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns if you:

-Filed those Forms W-2 on or before the required filing date,

-Either failed to include all of the information required on the form or included incorrect information, and

-Filed corrections of these forms by August 1.
+Errors and omissions that are never inconsequential are those relating to: - A TIN, - · A payee's surname, and - Any money amounts. - 3.
+De minimis rule for corrections.
+Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns if you: - Filed those Forms W-2 on or before the required filing date. - Either failed to include all of the information required on the form or included incorrect information, and - Filed corrections of these forms by August 1.